EMDR Therapy in Fort Myers

 EMDR is a therapy that stimulates activity in the brain using eye movements, alternating sounds, or tapping.
 This process activates the brain, allowing it to get unstuck, and to speed the healing of unprocessed memories, without the need to discuss all the specific details of the distressing event.
-In most cases, EMDR resolves trauma memories quicker than with talk therapy alone.
+In most cases, it resolves trauma memories quicker than with talk therapy alone.

 What Issues Can Be Treated with EMDR?